Convergence Analysis of Sequential Split Learning on Heterogeneous Data: Conclusion

 \section{Conclusion}

-In this work, we have derived the convergence guarantee of SL for non-convex objectives on non-IID data.
-The results reveal that the convergence of SL is affected by the factors such as data heterogeneity and synchronization interval.
-Furthermore, we have compared the convergence guarantee of SL against FL, showing that (i) the best and threshold learning rate of SL is smaller than FL (ii) and the guarantee of SL is worse than FL in terms of training rounds on non-IID data.
-Adequate experiments in the cross-device settings have been carried to verify our theory.
-In addition, we find that the performance of SL can be better than FL when the synchronization interval is small on non-IID data empirically.
+In this work, we have derived the convergence guarantee of \texttt{SSL} for strongly convex, general convex and non-convex objectives on heterogeneous data.
+In particular, we have compared \texttt{SSL} against \texttt{FedAvg}, showing that the guarantee of \texttt{SSL} is better than \texttt{FedAvg} on heterogeneous data.
+Experimental results show that \texttt{SSL} outperforms \texttt{FedAvg} on extremely heterogeneous data, especially in cross-device settings.
 We believe that this work can bridge the gap between FL and SL, provide deep understanding of both approaches and guide the application deployment in real world.